cnobile2012/dcolumn/docs/source/configuration.rst

         'dcolumn.dcolumns',
         )

 2. Add the following code stanza to the settings file.
-The ``COLLECTIONS`` key points to key value pairs where the key is the model name and the value is a unique name given to a collection set.
-This collection set is kept in the model named ``ColumnCollection``.
-As of now there is only a single asynchronous call to the internal API.
+As of now there is only a single API call to the internal API.
 It is by default only accessed by logged in users.
 You can change this behavior by setting ``INACTIVATE_API_AUTH`` to ``True``.

 .. code::

     DYNAMIC_COLUMNS = {
-        # The default key/value pairs for the ColumnCollection object to use
-        # for all tables that use dcolumn.
-The key is the table name and the
-        # value is the name used in the ColumnCollection record.
-        'COLLECTIONS': {
-            'Book': 'Book Current',
-            'Author': 'Author Current',
-            'Publisher': 'Publisher Current',
-            'Promotion': 'Promotion Current',
-            },
         # To allow anybody to access the API set to True.
         'INACTIVATE_API_AUTH': False,
         }